tonethar/IGME-330-Master/notes/text-1.md

 ### I-A. Using &lt;input>

-- Just a text input field
+- a text input field for a single line of text

 ![screenshot](_images/text-1.png)